Secular Party of Australia

 The Secular Party of Australia is a minor Australian political party, founded in January 2006 and registered as a federal political party in 2010.
 It aims to promote secular humanist ethical principles and the separation of church and state in Australia.

-In early 2022 it merged with other parties to become the Fusion Party.
+In early 2022 it merged with other parties to become the Fusion Party, however continues to exist as its own entity.